Arjun11012/Arjun11012/README.md

 ## About Me

-I'm a **Designer** and **Full-Stack Web Developer** passionate about creating visually appealing and functional web solutions.
+I'm a **Designer** and **Web Developer** passionate about creating visually appealing and functional web solutions.
 I thrive on solving complex problems and bringing ideas to life with code and design.

 ---